 You might need soapy water here to clean up any extra grease, then rinse and allow to dry with the door open.
 Bonus?
 Your kitchen will smell pleasingly lemony, too.

 15. Clean a fridge quickly

-There are plenty of neat tricks for cleaning fridges quickly, but here's our favourite: whip out the shelves and drawers, spray the fridge's interior with a solution of distilled vinegar and water, leave it to soak while you wash the shelves then return to the fridge and wipe it out thoroughly with a soft, damp cloth (rinse and squeeze it out regularly).
+There are plenty of neat tricks on how to clean a fridge efficiently, but here's our favorite: whip out the shelves and drawers, spray the fridge's interior with a solution of distilled vinegar and water, leave it to soak while you wash the shelves then return to the fridge and wipe it out thoroughly with a soft, damp cloth (rinse and squeeze it out regularly).
 The vinegar and water will remove not just sticky mess and germs, but fridge smells, too.
 Let the fridge dry thoroughly before you put the food back in and shut the door.

 16. Clean a dishwasher with vinegar